mhodgesatuh/wc-multi-tiered-shipping-wp-plugin/README.md

 for additional items beyond what fits in the fourth tier.

-This plugin is most useful to those that use USPS flat rate boxes and ship items that are fairly inform in size such that the number of items per box can be estimated up front.
+This plugin is most useful to those that use USPS flat rate boxes and ship items that are fairly uniform in size such that the number of items per box can be estimated up front.
 Clothing resellers, for example, may find this plugin useful.